ricardo-caetano-user/kotlin-web-site/docs/topics/opt-in-requirements.md

 ### Opt in locally

-To opt in to a specific API element when you use it in your code, use the `@OptIn` annotation with a reference to the API element.
+To opt in to a specific API element when you use it in your code, use the `@OptIn` annotation with a reference to the experimental
+API marker.
 For example, suppose you want to use the `DateProvider` class, which requires an opt-in:

 ```kotlin
 // Library code